 - Cover vents that are around the house’s foundation.

-- Protect outdoor electrical pumps by leaving them running during conditions below zero in order to keep water moving.
-If the system is completely above ground, then it would be wise to drain it.
+- Protect outdoor electrical pumps by leaving them running during conditions below zero to keep water moving.
+If the system is entirely above ground, then it would be wise to drain it.

-- For any fountains you have installed, if the pipes are underground then keep them running.
+- For any fountains you have installed, if the pipes are underground, keep them running.
 If the pipes are all above ground, drain them.

-- For your sprinkler system, any supply lines that are above ground, drain them.
+- Drain any supply lines for your sprinkler system that are above ground.

-- Caulk and weather-strip windows and door to cut down on wind drafts
+- Caulk and weather-strip windows and doors to cut down on wind drafts

 - Storm windows can be installed or use plastic film and cover the windows on the inside.

-- Don’t forget to detach the garden hose and shut the water supply off to the outside faucet.
-You can have faucet covers installed on any external faucets for protection
+- Don’t forget to detach the garden hose, and shut the water supply off to the outside faucet.
+Install faucet covers on any external faucets for protection.

 - Turn off the water supply to dishwashers and washing machines if possible.